CiscoTestAutomation/testing-bootcamp/2-Manual/README.md

 - Second one is the modified state with Bgp shutdown
 - Third one is the reverted state with Bgp unshut

+**Can you send the show command to see what has changed and verify that nothing else has changed.**

 ```
 # Initial
 mock_device_cli --os nxos --mock_data_dir $VIRTUAL_ENV/testing-bootcamp/mocked_devices/2-manual/initial/playback/nxos --state execute